 Another alternative, is to create both maps using the Home | New Map commands.
 Then, select one map and drag the map layer to the other map object.
 This is equivalent to using the Overlay Maps command to overlay maps.
 For example, create a contour map with the Home | New Map | Contour command.
 Create the color relief map using the Home | New Map | Color Relief command.
 This creates two separate maps.
 Click on the color relief map, hold down the left mouse button, and drag the color relief map into the contour map.
 A single map with two map layers, using one set of axes and scaling parameters is created.

-When the map in the 3D view contains a hill-shaded color relief layer, the 3D view Lighting is turned off.
+When the map in the 3D view contains a reflectance or hill shaded color relief layer, the 3D view Lighting is turned off.
 This is because the map is already shaded by the color relief layer hill shading.
 The cumulative effect of both lighting systems would result in very dark regions of the map in the 3D view.

 The color relief layer properties contains the following pages:

 The map properties contains the following pages: